bensaied/ScrapeSense/README.md

 # ScrapeSense

-Welcome to ScrapeSense ! an NLP tool designed for scraping YouTube video by subject of interest, preprocessing the data, embedding words, and partitioning the dataset.
+Welcome to ScrapeSense ! an NLP platform designed for scraping YouTube video by subject of interest, preprocessing the data, embedding words, and modeling the dataset.

 This guide walks you through the setup, deployment, and interaction with the ScrapeSense application.